 The quality of the fishing is confirmed by the fact that the ranch has been leased by the local Orvis-endorsed fly shop for years and is one of their premier guided fishing destinations.
 They have expressed strong interest in continuing a guiding and/or leasing relationship with a new owner.

 The hay meadows of Elk River Ranch are amply supplied by irrigation water from some of the oldest rights in the valley, dating back to the late 1800s.
-Additionally, the ranch has rights for six ponds and multiple springs and water wells.
+Additionally, the ranch has rights for two ponds, multiple springs, and two water wells.
 All water rights appurtenant to the property will transfer to the buyer at closing.
 A detailed summary of the water rights associated with the property has been completed by a water rights attorney and will be made available for review by qualified prospective buyers at the appropriate time.

-Elk River Ranch is distinguished by its bucolic valley setting, high quality private fly fishing, outstanding accommodations, future land use flexibility and proximity to world-class amenities.
-Recognizing the value of creating this elusive combination, current ownership assembled the ranch by uniting three adjacent river properties into one, then making extensive improvements to the land and buildings.
+Elk River Ranch is distinguished by its bucolic valley setting, high-quality private fly fishing, outstanding accommodations, future land use flexibility, and proximity to world-class amenities.
+Recognizing the value of creating this elusive combination, current ownership assembled the ranch by uniting three adjacent river properties into one, then making extensive improvements.
 The result is an attractive offering that truly has no equal.